webhintio/hint/packages/hint/docs/contributor-guide/how-to/test-rules.md

    that particular test.
    The results from executing it are compared to those defined in `HintTest.reports`.
 If they match, then everything is good.
+ 1. If the `reports` property is not specified, the actual results of the test will be logged.
+This can be used to debug what is being returned by the tests.

 There's more information and detail in the following sections.